- Festival Information

 - Contact Us

-The Grand Jury Prize is awarded by the EPFF Jury and recognizes the feature film with the most captivating story, values, and community impact.
+The Grand Jury Prize recognizes the feature film with the most captivating story, values, and community impact.
 This award highlights the filmmaker and their work as the most commendable of all the films submitted to the festival.

 Built-in partnership with the El Paso Film Festival, the PBS series Reel South will award a $1000 cash prize to a short documentary in exchange for a non-exclusive license agreement and distribution deal.
 The winning documentary film will deftly showcase a southern story, from the Texas Border to our nation's capital or anywhere in between.

-The Producer's Award is given by Carlos Corral, Artistic Director of EPFF and Producer at MindWarp Films.
-The Producer is tasked with making sure the film production has all of the necessary resources, cast, and crew in order to achieve the Director's vision.
+The Producer's Award honors the Producer that works behind the scenes.
+They are tasked with making sure the film production has all of the necessary resources, cast, and crew in order to achieve the Director's vision, and do so all within budget.

 This category is for narrative feature films between 60 and 120 minutes long.
 This award goes to the most developed story using a believable narrative and characters to convince the audience that the unfolding fiction is real.